cmerkatas/bayesid/README.md

 (@v1.6) pkg> activate .
 (bayesid)> instantiate
 ```
-This will make ```julia``` install all the necessary packages and dependencies for the project.
+This will make ```julia``` install all the necessary packages and dependencies for the available functions.

 # A simulated data example
-Having complete the installation process we can run an example by first loading necessary packages and files
+Having completed the installation process we can run an example by first loading necessary packages and files
 ```julia
 using Plots, Random, Distributions, Flux, Zygote, LinearAlgebra, StatsBase, StatsPlots, KernelDensity using DelimitedFiles, LaTeXStrings